Lasithih/LIHAlert/README.md

 #####Processing Alert

 This is a banner with a text and an activity indicator.
 This is not an auto close banner.
-Tou have to hide it when the process is finished.
+You have to hide it when the process is finished.

 ```Swift
     var processingAlert: LIHAlert?